HostiFi/cash-register-pi/README.md

 ## Configure logging and cron

-6. Set up a cronjob to check for new Stripe events every minute:
+6. Set up a cronjob to check for new Stripe events every minute and log errors:

 sudo touch /var/log/cash-register-pi.log